cabo/restatement/draft-bormann-restatement.md

 {{RFC2397}} example e.g. {{errata2397}}) can be imported, even future
 ones.

+Where the copy is made because the cited document is not openly available, this also often requires more processing than a verbatim copy, increasing the probability of introducing errors and misunderstandings.
+This can be somewhat mitigated by clearly stating the purpose of a restatement, and the intended result when the restatement and the original contradict each other.

 ## Summary of Recommendations

 (...Add nice checklist text for authors and reviewers based on {{defuse}} later...)